Change or Declare Programs

 Change of Program

-Students seeking to change to a new graduate program at the same level should consult with the department chair or the director of graduate programs of the new program they are considering.
-The department chair or director of graduate programs will interview the student and review the academic record, and, in some cases, a full review of academic credentials may be necessary.
-If the request is approved, a Change of Program form is completed, the signatures of department chair or director of graduate programs and the student are required for the change to become ofﬁcial.
+Students seeking to change to a new graduate program at the same level should consult with the associate dean of the school for the graduate program of the new program they are considering.
+The dean of graduate studies or designee will interview the student and review the academic record, and, in some cases, a full review of academic credentials may be necessary.
+If the request is approved, a Change of Program form is completed, the signatures of associate dean or director of graduate programs and the student are required for the change to become ofﬁcial.
 Change of programs for a current semester must be received and processed by the Registrar prior to the end of the add/drop period, otherwise all change of programs will become effective at the start of the next semester the student is enrolled.

-It is important to note that not all change of program requests are granted by the department chair or director of graduate programs if upon review of the students’ academic credentials a student has not met the requirements for acceptance into the new program.
+It is important to note that not all change of program requests are granted by the associate dean of the school for the graduate program if upon review of the students’ academic credentials a student has not met the requirements for acceptance into the new program.

 Students considering a change of program should be aware of the potential impact of time to graduate and ﬁnancial standing.
 Students are advised to meet with a ﬁnancial services counselor to discuss any potential impact to ﬁnancial aid and tuition payments because of the change of program.